merenlab/merenlab.org/tutorials/infant-gut/index.md

 [![Infant gut merged](images/infant-gut-collections.png)](images/infant-gut-collections.png){:.center-img .width-50}

-The legends for each of the {% include ARTIFACT name="bin" %} {% include ARTIFACT name="collection" text="collections" %} are available in the `Legends` tab of `Settings`.
-To visually emphasize relationships between {% include ARTIFACT name="bin" text="bins" %}, you can change the color of each {% include ARTIFACT name="bin" %} manually by clicking on the colored boxes in the legends.
+The legends for each of the bin collections are available in the `Legends` tab of `Settings`.
+To visually emphasize relationships between bins, you can change the color of each bin manually by clicking on the colored boxes in the legends.
 Or, if you're not a masochist, you can use the program {% include PROGRAM name="anvi-import-state" %} to import an anvi'o {% include ARTIFACT name="state" %} we have created for you:

 ``` bash
 anvi-import-state --state additional-files/state-files/state-merged.json \